 If you rely on your voice for your career, you do.
 A laryngologist becomes part of a voice user’s team, overseeing the maintenance of the voice, preventing vocal abuse, and helping preserve career longevity.

-Dr. Gupta strongly believes in preventative voice care, which means having an evaluation when you feel normal.
+We strongly believe in preventative voice care, which means having an evaluation when you feel normal.
 This is important for two reasons:

-Knowing your baseline - Once you have a normal exam, Dr. Gupta will understand your normal voice.
+- Once you have a normal exam, we will understand your normal voice.
 If you later develop a problem, she will be able to make a comparison to your normal evaluation to help guide your treatment.

-Preventative fine tuning - There may be small technical issues or warning signs of injury that you cannot perceive.
+- There may be small technical issues or warning signs of injury that you cannot perceive.
 Preventative exams can identify them.
 Correction of these issues will help prevent injury.
-Dr. Gupta does screening exams before performances so she can advise if it is safe to perform and give strategies to help you have the best possible performance.
+We do screening exams before performances so she can advise if it is safe to perform and give strategies to help you have the best possible performance.